 Intro to Venice: The Venice of America

-On Sunday, Venice Beach celebrated its 116th birthday!
-It opened to the public on July 4th, 1905.
-In the advertisements luring people to the new resort town on the beach, it was called the Venice of America.
+Venice Beach opened to the public on July 4th, 1905.
+In advertisements luring people to the new resort town, it was called the “Venice of America.”
 On its opening day, it drew thousands of visitors.
 Today, this city still draws tourists from all over the world.
-This post kicks off my deep dive into Venice and all of the things I recommend from the tourist-focused areas, where to shop, the best places to eat, and where to soak up its culture.
+This post kicks off my deep dive into Venice, including what to see and do, where to shop, the best places to eat, and where to soak up its culture.
 But first, a little history…

 Table of Contents